Register to enable "Calculate" button for pipe flow calculator.

 viscosity, pipe diameter, and velocity must be such that the Reynolds number is <=108

-and other conditions shown with the equations below are satisfied.
+and other conditions shown with the pipe flow equations below are satisfied.
 It is possible to

-enter values that are not physically or mathematically feasible.
+enter values into the pipe flow calculator that are not physically or mathematically feasible.

 I'm confused about pumps.
 Only input Pump Head if the pump is between points